D-Roberts/icd-gen/README.md

             - 1. Debug archi with some known loss.
 [WIP]
                 - add some init to begin with
                 - use MSE on space score and clean label only [done]
-                - retain only emebd and linears
+                - retain only emebd and linears [done]
+                - next - need to make debug dataset small and easy ala Karpathy but not quite (one batch is too little)

     *0. Code for models on the new patch structure datagen (priority 2)